 The Frontier Drive-Inn reopened in 2022 under new ownership, with a restored neon sign, the original 80-by-40-foot screen, and state-of-the-art film equipment.
 Park a lawn chair (instead of your car) on the grass and bundle up for an evening under a star-filled sky, then tuck into either a yurt heated by pellet stoves or an en-suite Steelmaster shed, complete with Pendleton blankets, blonde wood-paneled walls, and private decks with movie screen views.
 (Popcorn is free; the Frontier Drive-Inn is open Thursday to Saturday, Memorial Day weekend to October.)

-The Star Drive-In, in Monte Vista, situates the fittingly retro Best Western Movie Manor alongside the two screens, one of which can be watched from most rooms, either lounging in bed or at two-top tables and with sound broadcast from in-room speakers.
-The decor preserves much midcentury charm, paired with flourishes from celebrities and icons of that era, and the venue is repeatedly sold out this summer for car shows that recall the 1950s heyday of American romance with the automobile.
+The Star Drive-In, in Monte Vista (not to be confused with another historic drive-in of the same name in Montrose, three hours to the northwest), situates the fittingly retro Best Western Movie Manor alongside the two screens, one of which can be watched from most rooms, either lounging in bed or at two-top tables and with sound broadcast from in-room speakers.
+The decor preserves much midcentury charm, paired with flourishes from celebrities and icons of that era, and the venue also hosts popular car shows that recall the 1950s heyday of American romance with the automobile.
 Call or check the website for movie schedules.
-(Tickets for the drive-in are just $10.)
+(Tickets for the drive-in are just $9, and kids 11 and under are free.)

 2. Take an architectural tour of the National Historic District in downtown Trinidad.